influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withRevision(revision)
 ```

-Revision is the git commit, tag, branch to checkout
+"Revision is the git commit, tag, branch to checkout"

 ## obj git.passwordSecret

-SecretKeySelector selects a key of a Secret.
+"SecretKeySelector selects a key of a Secret."

 ### fn git.passwordSecret.withKey